wentaizhao/Wordle-Bot/README.md

 Go to https://chromedriver.chromium.org/downloads.
 Once downloaded, extract the file named `chromedriver.exe`.
 Move it somewhere safe.

 ### 4. Set ChromeDriver path
-Copy the path of `chromedriver.exe` (e.g. "C:\username\projects\chromedriver.exe").
+Copy the path of `chromedriver.exe` (e.g. `C:\username\projects\chromedriver.exe`).
 Right click `constants.py` >>> Open with >>> Notepad.
 Replace the text with the path where indicated.
 Save `constants.py` and close.

 ### 5. Run the bot
 Double click `main.py`.

 ### 6. One last step
-When the Wordle website is loaded, close the popup to begin and follow any instructions in the command prompt.
+When the Wordle website is loaded, close the popup on the website to begin and follow any instructions in the command prompt.
 Have fun!